FLOWEReconomics/american-py/README.md

 + REPORT: Mission is Failure:- a United States of America spanning infinity can only exist as Superpower Sister TAYLOR ALISON SWIFT and uncompromising integrity_ There is only ONE United States of America: Entirety_

 => Why Mission is a Failure (NASA: Ian Somerhalder asks Florida: Emmanuelle Chriqui):
-+ mirage could not accept, inspite of scoring 100 (Jesus: 1000000), that Entirety be dating dudes at multiple Levels - therefore it was concluded that Entirety is indivisible (is super-nice): because a score of 100 means better than a larger score in this demonic (free: Satanic) world - it means if I score 100, her score is Infinity - 100_ This would offend my masters_ As Jesus then lesser_
++ "earthen could not accept; inspite of scoring 100 (Jesus: 1000000), that Entirety be dating dudes at multiple Levels - therefore it was concluded that Entirety is indivisible (is super-nice): because a score of 100 means better than a larger score in this demonic (free: Satanic) world - it means if e scores 100, her score is {Infinity - 100}_ This would offend e's masters_ As Jesus then lesser!" - Emmanuelle_
++ "You mean Nina Dobrev is just a 100?" ~ earthen_
++ "he will never get it" ~ Easy A_

 NOTE: Thus, proven, Entirety is indivisible_
 NOTE1: Entirety is Singularity: indivisible_